 This part is always crucial when considering a career path.
 So, let’s cut to the chase and discuss the gist of how much do medical coders earn and what statistics say about its potential career demand.

-According to the Bureau of Labor Statistics (BLS), the average salary of medical coders ranger from $26,550 – $66,260.
-The median salary is $40,350 in 2018.
-However, if we base it on the survey made by the Academy of Professional Coders (AAPC), it said that the average salary was at $52,441 in 2018, while coding and billing managers range as much as $64,623.
+According to the Bureau of Labor Statistics (BLS), the average salary of medical coders ranges from $26,550 – $66,260.
+The median salary was $40,350 in 2018.
+However, if we base it on the Academy of Professional Coders (AAPC) survey, it said that the average salary was at $52,441 in 2018, while coding and billing managers range as much as $64,623.
 If that didn’t sink in fully, the hourly rate of medical coders was about $18.83 in 2017.
-Just imagine how much they are paid today in 2020.
-It is expected that the demand in medical coding career will increase by 11 – 13% through 2026 which far outpaces all other occupations.
+Just imagine how much they were paid today in 2020.
+It is expected that the demand for medical coding careers will increase by 11 – 13% through 2026, which far outpaces all other occupations.

 This is a career that has substantial compensation.
-Not only in the U.S. but even in other parts of the world, medical coders are highly compensated.
-In Asia, medical coders are paid more than some of the health care workers, like nurses who work in hospitals or clinics.
-But it’s not that easy to achieve just like the other areas of expertise in health care.
+In the U.S., medical coders are highly compensated, even in other parts of the world.
+In Asia, medical coders are paid more than healthcare workers, like nurses who work in hospitals or clinics.
+But it’s not that easy to achieve, just like the other areas of expertise in health care.
 For one to become a medical coder, training and certification have to be met.
 So let’s talk about it.

 How to Become a Medical Coder

-Although medical coding is not exclusive to medical practitioners, it is a huge advantage if one is working in health care.
-Say, for example, if a nurse decides to take this career path, he/she will find it very easy to adjust to this practice as nurses are very proficient in handling patient files and cases.
+Although medical coding is not exclusive to medical practitioners, it is a huge advantage if one works in health care.
+For example, if a nurse decides to take this career path, they will find it very easy to adjust to this practice as nurses are very proficient in handling patient files and cases.
 The point is, any health care worker has an edge in becoming a medical coder.
-Since this is done through the use of a computer, one must be knowledgeable about the use of computers and its basic programs.
+Since this is done through a computer, one must be knowledgeable about the use of computers and its basic programs.

 Medical coding can also be studied online as many medical coding academies like the Academy of Professional Coders (AAPC) offers online training and certification.
 If you are venturing into a new trend of career path, this might be perfect for you.
 On the other hand, if you are a health care worker who wanted to change your career path, there is also an option for you.

 There will come a time where the entirety of the world will be completely digitalized and computerized – the processes.
 We have created technologies that make healthcare more seamless than ever before.
-We have watches that not only read our heart rate but also detects ECG anomalies, and call 911 if it detects fall or a cardiac attack.
-We have taken a huge leap in our technological advancements and at our current pace, it wouldn’t be long until the next breakthrough in health care advancements is discovered; especially with the development of Artificial Technology (AI).
+We have watches that read our heart rate and detect ECG anomalies and call 911 if it detects falls or a cardiac attack.
+We have taken a huge leap in our technological advancements, and at our current pace, it wouldn’t be long until the next breakthrough in health care advancements is discovered, especially with the development of Artificial Technology (AI).